Mexican authorities make multiple arrests in highway massacre of Americans

-The Attorney General’s office announced that in a joint effort with the Mexican Army, Navy, National Guard and intelligence officials, they arrested multiple people they believe to be involved in the incident that left several members of the extended LeBaron family, including children, dead on Nov.
+The attorney general’s office announced that in a joint effort with the Mexican Army, Navy, National Guard and intelligence officials, they arrested multiple people they believe to be involved in the incident that left several members of the extended LeBaron family, including children, dead Nov.
 4 in a drug cartel ambush.

-The Attorney General’s office said the violence against the family was “indescribable,” but provided scant details on the arrests in their Sunday statement, not specifying how many people were arrested or identifying the alleged suspects.
+The attorney general’s office said the violence against the family was “indescribable,” but provided scant details on the arrests, not specifying how many people were arrested or identifying the alleged suspects.

 Arrests made in deadly ambush of US citizens, Mexican official saysNov.
 12, 201900:26